 - Are ready to make international payments

-Find even more information about hiring overseas in the frequently asked questions below.
+Find even more information about hiring overseas in the FAQ below.

 What are the consequences of hiring a foreign worker illegally?

-Illegal hiring of foreign nationals cost US companies:
+Illegal hiring of foreign nationals can cost US companies:

 - Criminal charges and potential prison time for managers and owners